-Originally known as Medusa, Bizarro was installed at Six Flags Great Adventure in 1999 at a cost of some $15 million.
+Previously known as Bizarro, Medusa was installed at Six Flags Great Adventure in 1999 at a cost of some $15 million.
 The floorless roller coaster was designed by Swiss firm Bolliger & Mabillard, and currently boasts more inversions (seven) than any other coaster at the park.

-In 2009, the coaster underwent a transformation to its current theme, with new pyrotechnic, water and fog effects being added.
-It is named after Superman's evil alter ego, Bizarro.
+In 2009, the coaster underwent a transformation with new pyrotechnic, water and fog effects being added and was named after Superman's evil alter ego, Bizarro.
 Re-painted yet again it has returned to its original name, Medusa.